 Contact Alisa

-Helming Grow Food Northampton allows Alisa to bring her extensive background in program management, policy analysis and advocacy, and fundraising to work that is near and dear to her heart – food justice and environmental sustainability.
-Prior to joining the organization, Alisa served as the Director of NEARI Press, a specialty publishing house and training center, and was the principal in her own consulting firm specializing in organizational development, public health prevention of interpersonal violence, international conflict resolution, and social justice advocacy.
+Alisa has served as the Executive Director of Grow Food Northampton since January, 2020, and as its Co-Executive Director since January, 2025.
+She brings to this role her passion for community organizing, local food sovereignty, and environmental justice, as well as decades of experience in organizational management, policy analysis and advocacy, and coalition building.
+Prior to joining GFN, Alisa served as the principal in her own consulting practice specializing in organizational development, public health prevention of interpersonal violence, international conflict resolution, and social justice advocacy.
 Her clients included the U.S. Centers for Disease Control and Prevention, the International Women’s Peace Service, the National Sexual Violence Resource Center, and several other local, national, and international organizations.
-Alisa also served as the Officer for Partnerships at Proteus Fund, as the Director of Public Policy for a national organization working to end child sexual abuse, as the Jerusalem-based editor of an online journal of alternative analysis of the Palestine-Israel conflict, and as the Director of Education and Prevention for an AIDS service organization.
+Alisa also served as the Officer for Partnerships at Proteus Fund, as the Director of Public Policy for a national organization working on the prevention of interpersonal violence, as the Jerusalem-based editor of an online journal of alternative analysis of the Palestine-Israel conflict, and as the Director of Education and Prevention for an AIDS service organization.